Determining Field Staffing Needs

 - Determine the relief factor (relating to the number of officers needed to fill one position for the entire year) by dividing the number of days of work required for each beat area in a year (365) by the average number of days officers actually work in a year.
 In using this ratio, the 365 divided by 229 = 1.60 officers per day, per beat area.

-In most situations, the National Animal Control Association utilizes the “calls for service” model in determining an appropriate number of personnel.
+In most situations, NACA utilizes the "calls for service” model in determining an appropriate number of field personnel.